 If you scroll through the skincare section of most beauty websites, you'll find dozens of products and articles advertising ways to "get rid of" your "horrible" and "unwanted" acne.
 From the language used, you'd think pimples were a flesh eating virus.
-In reality, it's a common condition (affecting between 40 and 55% of adults under 40) that occurs from bacteria build-up and excessive oil production on the skin.
+In reality, it's the most common condition in the United States (affecting 50 million people annually) that occurs from bacteria build-up and excessive oil production on the skin.
 The cause can be rooted in hormones, medications, or even genetics.
 While a common myth claims that acne is caused by poor hygiene, we're here to firmly debunk this eye-roll inducing rumor.

 Even though acne can be painful and unrelenting for some, it isn't something to be ashamed of, and doesn't make anyone less beautiful.
 Recently, hashtags like #acnepositivity and #skinpositivity have started trending on Instagram, celebrating those who have shed their shame and insecurity around acne, and encouraging others to do the same.
 Keep scrolling to see photos of inspiring acne-positivity activists.